suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
 Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, and Carsten Bormann for their review feedback.
-Finally, we would like to thank Dick Brooks for making us aware of the challenges firmware encryption imposes on binary analysis.
+Finally, we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.

 # A. Full CDDL {#full-cddl}

-The following CDDL MUST be appended to the SUIT Manifest CDDL.
+The following CDDL must be appended to the SUIT Manifest CDDL.
 The SUIT CDDL is defined in Appendix A of {{I-D.ietf-suit-manifest}}

 ~~~ CDDL
 {::include draft-ietf-suit-firmware-encryption.cddl}